Board of Directors and Staff

 Walt Smith, MD

-I grew up in Atlanta, Georgia and attended college and medical school in the South.
+I grew up in Atlanta, Georgia, and attended college and medical school in the South.
 After graduating from medical school, my wife and I came to Portland for my internship and orthopedic surgery residency at Oregon Health & Science University.
 After 38 years, I retired from my orthopedic surgical practice, but I still perform independent medical evaluations for insurance and legal matters.
-I was attracted to the service for The Portland Clinic Foundation by its strong focus on supporting the needs of our local citizens and the many worthwhile community organizations which serve them.
+I was attracted to the service of The Portland Clinic Foundation by its strong focus on supporting the needs of our local citizens and the many worthwhile community organizations that serve them.

 Contact Us